 I believe the idea of freedom is essential to who we are as Americans, or at least it has been for most of my life.
 These days, freedom is not so respected.
 Many are willing to trade their freedom for security.
 Others believe freedom to be a dangerous thing and that we should be protected from those who “abuse” their freedom; they believe they have the right to be protected from others dangerous exercise of freedom.

 We find many who advocate for government deciding what is best for us collectively.
 They throw up their hands because we cannot all agree on a notion of what is the best thing in a time of crisis.
 They believe because we cannot reach consensus, we must hand over our freedoms to an arbiter, a Solomon-like figure who will decide what is best for us all.
 Their goal is not always suspect; they may may actually believe this is for the best.
 They hope that those with ill-intent will be thwarted and the good of whole will preserved.
 Too often, the Solomon-like figure they seek comes in the form of political leaders, or in general, the government.
-People naively believe that government, who is not driven by a profit motive or by selfish intent, will decide wisely; they believe government to be a disinterested party who more often than not will decide well because of its purer intentions.
-They say, we cannot let the marketplace or individuals decide, they tell us, because these actors are badly motivated; government is the one actor who can rise above the pettiness.
+People naively believe that government, which is supposedly not driven by a profit motive or by selfish intent, will decide wisely; they believe government to be a disinterested party who more often than not will decide well because of its purer intentions.
+They say, we cannot let the marketplace or individuals decide because these actors are badly motivated; government is the one actor who can rise above the pettiness.
 I find the willingness of so many of our citizens to hand over power to the government to be an existential threat to ideas upon which America was founded.
 We are handing over power to a government which is no better intentioned than capitalists or selfish individuals, a government who wishes to reward those who would keep them in power at the expense of the rest of us.